- UK Power Networks announces plans to reduce its use of Sulfur Hexafluoride (SF6), the world’s most potent greenhouse gas

 In addition to enhancing the collaboration with UK Power Networks, this contract confirms the acceptance of AirPlus technology as a reliable alternative to SF6 for utilities in the UK.
-A complete switchgear solution will be delivered to the company’s substation in Dartford, Kent, before the end of 2021.
+A complete switchgear solution has been delivered to the company’s substation in Dartford, Kent.

 Barry Hatton, director of asset management at UK Power Networks, said: “We have clear goals to reduce the environmental impact of our operations and help enable the country’s transition to net zero carbon emissions, while maintaining reliable electricity supplies for more than eight million homes and businesses.
 Our new AirPlus switchgear supports our strategy and delivery of our Environmental Action Plan.”

 ABB was one of the first companies to offer SF6-free switchgear solutions for MV ranges up to 40.5 kV, with the largest global installed base of over 5,000 ecoGIS switchgear installations since 2015.